 Most hemangiomas will resolve on their own.
 The mark will significantly fade by age five and nearly disappear by puberty.
 Your doctor may only recommend monitoring during the growth period.

-If the hemangioma is causing problems your doctor may recommend one of the following treatments:
+If the hemangioma is causing problems your doctor may recommend one or more of the following treatments:

 If ulcers have developed more aggressive treatment may be needed.
 It may require a combination of treatments above.

 Bruckner AL, Frieden IJ.
 Hemangiomas of infancy.
 J Am Acad Dermatol.
 2003;48:477-493.

 Burton BK, Schulz CJ, et al. An increased incidence of haemangiomas in infants born following chorionic villus sampling (CVS).
 Prenat Diagn.
 1995;15:209-214.

 Haggstrom AN, Frieden, IJ.
 Hemangiomas: Past, present, and future.
 J Am Acad Dermatol.
 2004;51: S50-52.

 Hemangioma.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated March 13, 2013.
 Accessed February 10, 2014.

 Luu M, Frieden IJ.
 Haemangioma: clinical course, complications and management.
 Br J Dermatol.
 2013;169(1):20-30.

 10/25/2010 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Haggstrom AN, Garzon MC, Baselga E, et al. Risk for PHACE syndrome in infants with large facial hemangiomas.
 Pediatrics.
 2010;126(2):e418-426.